-Ms Roache is Houseparent, Ms Fisk is the Assistant Houseparent (Ms Fisk is Assistant Houseparent to the girls in both houses) and Mrs Hunter is the Day Matron.
-With the support of our two Resident Graduate Assistants we aim to ensure that you feel valued, listened to and respected in Sunley House.
+Ms Roache is Houseparent, Ms Fisk and Ms Corcoran are the Assistant Houseparents and Mrs Hunter is the Day Matron.
+With the support of our Resident Graduate Assistant we aim to ensure that you feel valued, listened to and respected in Sunley House.
 We are committed to creating a warm and welcoming community that is based on mutual kindness and trust, where everyone looks out for one another while respecting each other's individuality.
 The House Team is here to support you musically, academically and socially and we will encourage you to maintain a healthy balance between these different areas.
 Your wellbeing is of paramount importance to the House Team.
 We are always here to support and assist you so that you can flourish and reach your potential, leaving school as confident, self-aware individuals, who are committed to making a difference.